 Father Aidan Koh has been working at St. James’ Episcopal School since September 1991 after his deacon’s ordination that June by the Rt.
 Rev. Frederick H. Borsch, Bishop of the Diocese of Los Angeles.
+He is the longest serving chaplain in the school's history, and the longest Episcopal chaplain in the country.
 Prior to arriving at St. James’, Aidan was fortunate to have attended seminaries in Claremont, California, and the Church Divinity School of the Pacific in Berkeley, California.
 He attended both of these seminaries after having graduated from Hankook Theological Seminary, where he received a Master of Divinity degree.
 Born in Korea to a family deeply rooted in the Anglican faith, Aidan started his ministry during his early high school years, teaching Sunday school children and leading youth groups.
 Teaching at a high school and working as a member of the administrative team at a university in Korea added to his experiences in academia.

 Rocheleen Rosel joined the St. James’ community in 2012 as a teacher in the 3 year old class and has 14 years of experience in the early childhood field.
 Aside from being apart of the St. James’ Episcopal School Administrative team, she is also a St. James’ parent.
 Rochelle has lectured at the National Association of the Education of Young Children (NAEYC) conferences throughout the United States and her most recent lecture was on the topic of early childhood education: theory vs application in 2019.

-Rochelle has her AA in early childhood from Los Angeles Valley College, BA in child and adolescent development from California State University Northridge, and her MA in Human Development specializing in leadership in education and social service from Pacific Oaks College.
+Rochelle has her AA in early childhood from Los Angeles Valley College, bachelor's in child and adolescent development from California State University Northridge, and her master's in Human Development specializing in leadership in education and social service from Pacific Oaks College.

 Mrs. Leonard has been an active member of the Diversity, Equity and Inclusive Committee since its inception, a mentor teacher, a math specialist, and a member of the Curriculum Committee.
 She is also the Visual & Performing Arts Chair and has developed a robust after school performing arts program producing 2 school productions a year.
-Mrs. Leonard is the visionary of the schools first Center for Belonging, a safe / brave space where students can reset and reboot while feeling comfortable being their true authentic selves.
-Mrs. Leonard graduated from Swarthmore College with a BA in Theatre with a minor in Education.
+Mrs. Leonard is proud to have been the inaugural director for the Center for Belonging - a safe / brave space where students can reset and reboot while feeling comfortable being their true authentic selves.
+Mrs. Leonard graduated from Swarthmore College with a bachelor's in Theatre with a minor in Education.
 She also has a MFA in Theatre Management from Wayne State University.